slackapi/java-slack-sdk/docs/guides/bolt-basics.md

 The **App** class is a place to write only essential parts of your Slack app without being bothered by trifles.

-The code using an **App** instance mainly consists of the ways to respond to incoming events from Slack such as user actions, command invocations, requests to load options in select menus, and any events you subscribe to in the Events API.
+The code configuring an **App** instance mainly consists of the ways to respond to incoming events from Slack such as user actions, command invocations, requests to load options in select menus, and any events you subscribe to in the Events API.

 ```java
 import com.slack.api.bolt.App;